rahul-yr/learn-fastapi-simple-url-shortner/README.md

 # learn-fastapi-simple-url-shortner
-This is a simple url shortner application developed in Go.
+This is a simple url shortener application developed in Go.

 ## Useful Commands